-The following information provides guidance on creating more accessible PDF files.
-Agencies are encouraged to review this advice to better inform themselves of the accessibility capabilities of PDF.
-However, agencies should note a wide range of PDF creation and accessibility checking tools exist and AGIMO does not endorse the use of any specific creation or testing products or services.
+The following information provides guidance on the publication of accessible PDF files for the Australian Government.
+Agencies are encouraged to review this advice to better inform themselves about the accessibility capabilities of PDF.

 It is now commonly accepted, that with the release of PDF Universal Accessibility Standard (ISO 14289) and the development of specific techniques for compliance with WCAG 2.0, a PDF document can be created as accessible.

 However, for PDF to be recognised as a WCAG 2.0 compliant format, it must satisfy W3C’s ‘accessibility supported’ requirements, including support in the mobile environment where Jaws and NVDA are not available.